uimaxbai/vscode-rosemary/README.md

 ### 1.0.2

-Fix comments being # to //.
+- Fix comments being # to //.
+- Fix func printn() returning an error.

 ### 1.0.1